Do You Need to Diversify Your Bonds?

 Default Risk

-Another bonus is that while you don’t get paid for taking on company-specific risk in the stock market, default risk offers some (although not much) compensation in the bond market.
+While you don’t get paid for taking on company-specific risk in the stock market, default risk offers some (although not much) compensation in the bond market.

 Interest Rate Risk

-Again, the name does a pretty good job of explaining this one.
 Interest rate risk is the risk that comes from the movements of interest rates over time.

 Diversification Isn’t as Important with Bonds

-To put it simply, diversification doesn’t play as vital a role in the bond markets as it does with stocks.
+Simply put, diversification doesn’t play as vital a role in the bond markets as it does with stocks.
 It would mostly help with default risk, which is pretty easy to avoid on our own.

-So we’re left with interest rate risk, which is based on how the yield curve moves through time.
+So, we’re left with interest rate risk, which is based on how the yield curve moves through time.
 Since any two random securities will probably move fairly similarly, we’re free to look for the highest expected return bonds we can find (that fit within the portfolio we want to build).

-With global portfolios, that means we can look across all markets and choose based on specific yield curves.
+With global portfolios, we can look across all markets and choose based on specific yield curves.
 While changes in the yield curve are reasonably correlated across markets, they don’t move in perfect harmony, and we can move the portfolio around to take advantage of that.

 There Are Still Risks